 Tell Your Electric Utility You Support an Equitable Rate Design

-However, as ACEEE identified in a 2017 study on rate design, low-income customers are often the least able to financially absorb rate increases and respond to rate changes.
-ACEEE suggested that low-income customers might be financially better off than other customers under a time-of-use rate design, as they typically have a flatter load profile (less peaks in their electricity usage) and less electricity use on average.
+Under the current flat rate system, residents are more susceptible to rate increases and there are few options for lowering costs.
+With all usage charged the same rate, those with significantly higher usage pay the same rates as those that do not, leaving little incentive for energy conservation.
+Here, already under-resourced households are met with greater energy bill challenges and according to a 2017 study from the American Council for an Energy-Efficient Economy (ACEEE), low-income customers are often the least able to financially absorb rate increases and respond to rate changes.
+ACEEE suggested that low-income customers might be financially better off than other customers under a time-of-day rate design, as they typically have less peaks in their electricity usage and less usage on average.

 Did you take this action?
 Report it!